 Property crimes such as theft and larceny are the most common crimes in North Carolina, but oddly enough, these terms are not strictly defined in North Carolina law.
 Theft is generally referred to as the entry of a structure to take someone else’s property, and larceny is referred to as carrying, taking, riding, or leading away someone else’s property.
 Theft from motor vehicles and shoplifting are among the most common types of property crimes.

-Unless otherwise stated, nearly all property crimes in North Carolina are charged as felonies.
+Unless otherwise stated, nearly all property crimes in North Carolina are charged with felonies.
 A handful of larceny offenses are considered misdemeanors but still require the fuss of the legal process.
 To smooth out your legal situation and seek qualified counsel, call our team to post bail today at (919) 205-5322!